Off-diagonal long-range order for the free Bose gas via the Feynman--Kac formula: Introduction and main results

+\end{proposition} \begin{remark} The above proposition states that ODLRO occurs for the same particle densities as those for which macroscopic loop(s) occur, and that the number of particles in the long loops is asymptotically equal to the mass of the condensate.
+However, the precise distribution of the macroscopic loop lengths depends on the boundary condition.

-However, for free boundary conditions~\cite{VOGEL2023104227}, with high probability under the above conditioning, there exists a single macroscopic loop with length $\sim (\rho-\rhoc)|\L_N|$, and the length of the second-longest is $o(|\L_N|)$.
+Indeed, it is known (see, e.g.,~\cite[Corollary 5.4]{VOGEL2023104227}) that for free boundary conditions, with high probability under the above conditioning, there exists a single macroscopic loop with length $\sim (\rho-\rhoc)|\L_N|$, and the length of the second-longest is $o(|\L_N|)$.
 In fact, the loop lengths starting from the second follow the limiting order-statistics for i.i.d.~Pareto-distributed variables on a scale $o(|\L_N|)$.
 In particular, we do not observe the Poisson--Dirichlet distribution in the limit.

-Proposition~\ref{prop:PoissonDirichlet} says that ODLRO occurs for the same particle densities as macroscopic loop(s) occur, and the number of particles in the long loops is asymptotically equal to the mass of the condensate.
-However, the precise distribution of the macroscopic loop lengths depends on the boundary condition.
+Furthermore, macroscopic loops can be described (after taking the limit) by random interlacements.
+We note that random interlacements can be generated from a single large loop, multiple macroscopic loops, or a diverging number of mesoscopic loops: when proving a convergence to random interlacements, information about the lengths of the underlying loops is lost, see~\cite{bouchot2024}. \end{remark}

 Our proof of Proposition~\ref{prop:PoissonDirichlet} is in Section~\ref{sec-prooflongloops}.
 It is based on our Poissonian representation and differs significantly from other proofs in the literature for some special cases.